 "All druid rituals have an element of fertility, and the solstice is no exception," says King Arthur Pendragon, a senior archdruid.
 "We celebrate the union of the male and female deities -- the Sun and the Earth -- on the longest day of the year."

-This story originally published in 2013 and was updated and reformatted in 2018.
+This story originally published in 2013 and has been updated for 2019.